Restricted Parties & Countries of Concern

 If arrested, taken into custody, or interrogated, do not make any statements or sign any documents, particularly if they are written in a language you don’t know.
 Ask to have the U.S. Embassy or Consulate notified of your detention at once.

-If you are considering travel to China or Russia, contact Vanderbilt Export Control as soon as possible to get an export control review of your plans and the types of items you would like to take so we can determine if any licenses would be required.
+If you are considering travel to China or Russia, contact Vanderbilt Export Control as soon as possible to get an export control review of your plans and the types of items you would like to take so we can determine if any licenses would be required.back to top

 It is very important that you check with OFAC to ensure that your conference or business purpose qualifies under the general license and/or a specific license.
-In addition, it is very important to note that while you may be authorized under the general license to travel to Cuba this does not automatically allow for the import of certain types of goods and or the provision of services.
-Additionally, there may be specific license requirements for equipment that you might need to take (e.g., laptop computers, cell phones, flash drives, other wireless/encryption technology, and other items).
+In addition, it is very important to note that while you may be authorized under the general license to travel to Cuba, certain goods and the provision of services are prohibited.
+Note: Shipping or hand-carrying any items (and certain technology or software) to Cuba remains subject to strict export control restrictions.
 Cuban FAQs.

 If you are considering travel to Cuba, contact Vanderbilt Export Control as soon as possible to get an export control review of your plans and the types of items you would like to take so we can determine if any licenses would be required.

-Here is a link to the OFAC summary information on travel restrictions to Cuba along with information on who to contact if you have questions or need additional information.
+Here is a link to the OFAC summary information on travel restrictions to Cuba along with information on who to contact if you have questions or need additional information.back to top

-Travel to Iran is not prohibited.
-However, prohibited transactions include exportation, re-exportation, sale or supply of goods, technology, or services to Iran.
-“Services” is broadly construed to mean providing anything of value, even if no money is exchanged.
+Travel to Islamic Republic of Iran is not prohibited.
+However, many interactions are sanctioned and require an export license.
+A restriction of note for researchers is providing a “service”.
+“Service” is construed to mean providing anything of value, even if no money is exchanged.

 Examples might be:

-Providing technical assistance to an Iranian national in Iran or an Iranian institution
+- Providing technical assistance to an Iranian national or an Iranian institution

-Providing unpublished data or research results to a person or institution in Iran
+- Presenting data or research results to a person or institution

-Teaching or lecturing as a guest of an institution in Iran
+- Teaching or lecturing as a guest of an institution

-Provide technical assistance or analysis to Iranian nationals that reside in Iran or to Iranian institutions that would constitute a “service” without an OFAC license.
+Provide technical assistance or analysis to Iranian nationals or institutions that would constitute a “service” without an OFAC license.

-Import from Iran or Export to Iran (apart from personal items you bring for personal use during travel) anything outside of informational materials or humanitarian donations without an OFAC license.
+Import or Export to Iran (apart from personal items you bring for personal use during travel) anything outside of informational materials or humanitarian donations without an OFAC license.

 Transfer funds to Iranian financial institution or to an individual or entity on one of the government restricted party lists.

-Although OFAC does not prohibit exports to North Korea per se, exports of goods and services to North Korea are generally subject to export controls administered by other agencies, including the Department of Commerce’s Bureau of Industry and Security (BIS).
-A license is required for the export or re-export to North Korea of almost all items (all items subject to the EAR other than food or medicines designated as EAR99).
+- Although OFAC does not prohibit exports to North Korea, a license is required for the export or re-export to North Korea of almost all items (all items subject to the EAR other than food or medicines designated as EAR99).

 Travel to Sudan is not prohibited.
 However, many transactions, including the provision of certain services, is prohibited or requires a license.